msrjr91/Spotify-Clone/spotify-clone/README.md

 ## Credits Due

 This project was the very first front-end application I created using a front-end framework (React).
 I couldn't have done this without the use of online tutorials that instructs on React itself as well as using the Spotify API, which can be very tricky.
-A special thank you goes General Assembly for the primary instruction and to Web Dev Simplified on Youtube for specific lessons that helped me navigate through the challenges of this project.
+A special thank you goes General Assembly for the primary instruction and to Web Dev Simplified on Youtube for specific lessons that helped me navigate through the challenges of this project, such as understanding the requirements of a spotify api fetch request.

 ## Website